Direct experimental test of commutation relation via weak value: Introduction

 In his epoch-making paper ``Quantum mechanical reinterpretation of kinematic and mechanical relations'' in July 1925, Heisenberg's \cite{heisenberg25} put forward his breakthrough idea by introducing an entirely new representation of the position variable in terms of a set of transition amplitudes corresponding to atomic radiation.
 This led him to propose an unfamiliar rule of multiplication of two amplitudes in order to obtain correct intensities.
 It was immediately identified as matrix multiplication by Born.
 In the same year, by introducing a mathematically elegant language of matrices, Born and Jordan \cite{born25} systematically formalized the Heisenberg's `matrix mechanics' and provided the world a one-line epitaph

 where $\hat{p}$ and $\hat{q}$ are the matrix forms of position and momentum variables in classical mechanics.
-Eq.\,(\ref{com}) is now widely known as canonical commutation relation and is the hallmark of quantum theory.
+Equation (\ref{com}) is now widely known as canonical commutation relation.
 The very next year, Schr$\ddot{\rm o}$dinger \cite{sch} surprisingly put forward an alternative theory, coined as `wave mechanics', in that the core element is the wave function $\Psi$.
 In terms of interpretation and spirit, the wave mechanics greatly differs from matrix mechanics but produces equivalent quantum statistics.

-Two years after his first breakthrough work, in another seminal paper, Heisenberg proposed \cite{heisenberg27} his famous uncertainty relation $\delta p \delta q \sim h$ which he regarded as a direct mathematical consequence of the canonical commutation rule in Eq.\,(\ref{com}).
+Two years after his first breakthrough work, in another seminal paper \cite{heisenberg27}, Heisenberg proposed his famous uncertainty relation $\delta p \delta q \sim h$ which he regarded as a direct mathematical consequence of the canonical commutation rule in Eq.\,(\ref{com}).
 Here $\delta p$ and $\delta q$ are sort of uncertainties in momentum and position measurements respectively.
-Later, building upon Kennard's \cite{Kennard27} idea of interpreting the uncertainties as standard deviation, Robertson\cite{rob29} generalized the Heisenberg's preparation uncertainty relation for any two arbitrary observables $A$ and $B$, so that, $\Delta A\Delta B\geq |\langle [A,B]\rangle|/2$.
+Later, building upon Kennard's \cite{Kennard27} idea of interpreting the uncertainties as standard deviation, Robertson \cite{rob29} generalized Heisenberg's preparation uncertainty relation for any two arbitrary observables $A$ and $B$ so that $\Delta A\Delta B\geq |\langle [A,B]\rangle|/2$.
 In recent times, the distinction between preparation and measurement uncertainty relations has been made and many interesting new formulations have also been proposed \cite{arthurs65,busch85, ozawa03, busch13, busch14, buscemi14,cyril13}.
 Quite a few of them have experimentally been tested \cite{erhart12,steinberg12,sponar15,sulyok,demirel19}.
-However, no clear consensus among physicists in this issue has been reached till date.
+However, no clear consensus among physicists as to the appropriate measure of measurement (in)accuracies has been reached till date \cite{ozawa03,busch13}.